BobBuildTool/bob/doc/manual/configuration.rst

     Use this archive to upload artifacts.
 To actually upload to the archive the build must be performed with uploads enabled (``--upload``).

+``nofail``
+    Don't fail the build if the upload or download from this archive fails.
+In any case it is never an error if a download does not find the requested archive on the backend.
+This option additionally suppresses other errors such as unknown hosts or interrupted transfers.

+``nolocal``
+    Do not use this archive in local builds.

+``nojenkins``
+    Do not use this archive in Jenkins builds.

 Depending on the backend further specific keys are available or required.
 See the following table for supported backends and their configuration.